Postinflammatory Hyperpigmentation & Skin Discolouration

 Laser Treatment for Skin Discolouration

 There are several effective laser treatments to remove excess dark spots on the skin.
 There are specific lasers that target pigment, which provide a quick, targeted reduction in skin discolouration.
 Freckles & birthmarks are excellent candidates.
 Multiple treatments may be required to reduce skin discolouration.
 Laser resurfacing with C02 is a more in-depth laser treatment with a longer recovery.
 However, CO2 laser resurfacing can also treat fine lines & wrinkling and other skin concerns simultaneously.
 The type of laser will depend on you your skin type and diagnosis.
-Laser treatment for melasma requires specialised low heat lasers to avoid rebound in the pigmentation.
+For example, laser treatment for melasma requires specialised low heat lasers to avoid rebound in the pigmentation.

 Post-inflammatory hyperpigmentation is a specific type of skin colouration.
 It occurs after trauma to the skin in people with darker skin types.
 The injury can come from a burn, sunburn, chemical burn, acne and other skin injections.
 Anything that heats the skin, such as laser and IPL, should be avoided in this pigment type.
 Instead, the areas should be treated with hydroquinone cream or other skin whitening treatments.